The fluid flows through a vessel or valve in the body opposite to normal.

-If regurgitation is not present because of a major condition, it can be controlled or eliminated with changes in habit and / or medication.
+If regurgitation is not present because of a significant condition, it can be controlled or eliminated with changes in inhabit and medication.

 - Raise the head of the bed by placing a block under the foot of the bed to raise the headboard to about 20 cm.